-As you climb up the corporate ladder, your salary matures — and so does the interview process.
-The kinds of questions you're asked in an interview for executive-level accounting and finance jobs are clearly much different from those you faced earlier in your career.
+As you climb the corporate ladder and your career evolves, so does the interview process.
+The kinds of questions you’ll face in interviews for executive-level accounting and finance positions will be much different — and tougher — than those you encountered earlier in your career.

-Interviews for executive-level positions can include situational questions that present hypothetical scenarios so the interviewer can gauge how you might react to challenges on the job.
-Many hiring managers also will ask for real-world examples of how you handled different situations in previous positions.
+During the interview process, you'll likely need to respond to some situational questions that present hypothetical scenarios.
+That line of questioning helps the interviewer to gauge how you might react to challenges once you’re on the job.
+Many hiring managers will also ask for real-world examples of how you handled various situations in previous positions.

 Even if you’re just answering standard questions about decisions you made on a previous project, most hiring managers will expect you to expand on your responses to provide more details and context.
 And if an employer asks you to describe a project that didn’t go according to plan, recognize that it's not a “gotcha” question but a way to get you to describe your critical-thinking and problem-solving skills.